 All providers will have access to a live dashboard showing the number of survey completes received.
 So that we can monitor response rates, we will ask you to regularly update the dashboard with the number of eligible learners you have distributed the survey to.
 This will also allow you to view your response rate live.
 We will work closely with you, providing resources and tips to help you encourage students to take part, to ensure a good response rate.

 Provide alternative survey options to ensure accessibility

 To ensure the success of the survey it is essential that all learners are supported to complete it.
 The survey is available in different formats to ensure accessibility, and we ask that providers support students to make use of these where needed:

-– For students who cannot complete the survey online, a batch of paper questionnaires and reply paid envelopes will be made available to each provider.
+– For learners who cannot complete the survey online, a batch of paper questionnaires and reply-paid envelopes will be sent to each provider.
 The survey can also be completed by phone on request with an IFF interviewer.

 Options for distributing the London Learner Survey to learners

 Providers are expected to distribute the survey using three main channels.

 The pilot has shown that tutor involvement is key to getting the best response rate, so all tutors should be encouraged to promote the survey to learners as much as possible.